Salomé Jashi documentary filmmaker, videomaker in quest of subversive elements of life

 Salomé Jashi holds an MA in documentary filmmaking from Royal Holloway, University of London as well as an MA in journalism from Georgian Institute of Public Affairs .

-She was a fellow of Nipkow Scholarship in 2017 and DAAD Artists-in-Berlin Program in 2020.
+She was a fellow of Nipkow Scholarship in 2017 and DAAD Artists-in-Berlin Program in 2020 and is a member of European Film Academy.